PowerShell/PowerShell/docs/learning-powerShell/debugging-from-commandline.md

 ```

- **1. Set a Breakpoint on a Line**
+ **1. Setting a Breakpoint on a Line**

 - Open a [PowerShell editor](learning-powershell.md#powershell-editor)
-- Save the above code snippet to a file, let's say "test.ps1"
+- Save the above code snippet to a file.
+For example, "test.ps1"
 - Go to your command-line PowerShell
 - Clear existing breakpoints if any

 ```PowerShell
  PS /home/jen/debug>Get-PSBreakpoint | Remove-PSBreakpoint
  ```
-- Use **Set-PSBreakpoint** cmdlet to set a debug breakpoint, say set it to line 5
+- Use **Set-PSBreakpoint** cmdlet to set a debug breakpoint.
+In this case, we will set it to line 5

 ```PowerShell
 PS /home/jen/debug>Set-PSBreakpoint -Line 5 -Script ./test.ps1